Tsitsikamma, South Africa

 (3) Education

-The fishers expressed interest in environmental education workshops for both adults and children, as almost a whole generation has not had access to the sea and there has been a loss of knowledge.
+The fishers expressed interest in environmental education workshops for both adults and children, as almost a whole generation has not had access to the sea resulting in loss of knowledge.
 Fishers listed workshops as being beneficial so that they could better understand why certain species were not allowed to be caught.
 This would also help to clarify rules as, at present, the new government gazette is unclear and some fishers are unsure of why certain rules are in place.

 (4) Communication

-To empower fishers and effectively promote collaboration, communication is necessary between DEA, SANParks, working groups made of interested parties, scientists and elected community members.
+To empower fishers and effectively promote collaboration, communication is necessary between relevant government departments, SANParks, and working groups made up of interested parties, scientists and elected community members.
 Increasing the capacity of and empowering local fishers to participate in decision-making processes leads to practical, real solutions that strengthen ownership and promote care of the resource.

 In order to improve management, increased understanding of government officials of the fishers’ customary rights and importance of access will foster respect and promote conservation, as well as help reduce tensions and conflict between the two parties.